 But how can we make sure that they aren’t lying?

 You should be careful when it comes to Cruelty-Free claims.
-Since there is no FDA regulation, brands have realized that they can trick customers into thinking their products are Cruelty-Free when they aren’t.
+Since there is no FDA regulation, brands can trick customers into thinking their products are Cruelty-Free when they aren’t.
 Many fake logos have been making rounds lately!
 It’s important to know which are the official certifications (via Ethical Pixie).
 The following logos are credible and backed up by large organizations that protect animals:

-Cassandra Bankson, medical aesthetician and vegan advocate, constantly talks about the concept of “Turning and Learning”, which means that we need to know what the ingredient list actually includes, instead of blindly trusting claims and labels.
+Cassandra Bankson, medical aesthetician and vegan advocate, constantly talks about the concept of “Turning and Learning”.
+This means that we need to know what the ingredient list actually includes, instead of blindly trusting claims and labels.

-Even when a product claims to be vegan, it’s very easy to just turn the product around, read the ingredients, and double-check that fact.
+Even when a product claims to be vegan, it’s very easy to just turn the product around and double-check that.
 PETA has an article that lists all the ingredients that are derived from animals.
 Some of them might even surprise you!
 Did you know that most red dyes used in makeup are usually derived from crushed beetles?

-At Not to Die For* we strive to make vegan and cruelty-free products accessible to everyone who wants to improve their lifestyle while taking care of animals (and minimizing their carbon footprint!).
+At Ntdf.* we strive to make vegan and cruelty-free products accessible to everyone who wants to improve their lifestyle.
 Check out our shop and purchase with peace of mind.